enowars/EnoEngine/README.md

 ## Checker API

-Checkers are expected to respond to these requests:
+Checkers are expected to respond to these requests, providing a HTTP Status Code 200:

 ### `GET /service`
 Response: